madetech/handbook/guides/onboarding.md

 - Feedback Workshop
 - Commercial
 - Public Sector
-- Delivery and Methodology
 - Marketing
 - Methodology Activity
 - Feedback Role Play Session
+- Finance
+- Operations
-- Finance and Operations
+- Propositions and Capabilities
+- Compliance
+- Scheduling
+- User-Centred Design
+- Agile Methodology

 If you join during group onboarding week, we’ll likely start a little earlier than usual to get you set up with accounts before you join the rest of the team.